 It’s sad.
 And it’s dissuaded thousands of budding artists from fully developing their talents, all in the name of practicality.

 The tides are changing.
-Where once it seemed that math and science jobs were the only ones that paid, those positions are now becoming replaceable with technology, robots, computers – every kind of artificial intelligence.
+Where once it seemed that math and science jobs were the only ones that paid, those positions are now becoming replaceable with technology, robots, computers, sensors, and other software.

-What’s not replaceable is human emotion.
+What’s not replaceable is the quality of humanity.
+Human emotion.
 Human soul.
 The things that art and music thrive on.
 So it’s not at all implausible anymore, to consider ways that you can make a living using something like artwork.
 These are some of the best ways I’ve found…

 #1: Selling Local